digital-ai/release-livedeployments-demo/setup/k3d/runner/install.cli.md

 As: ${token}
 ```

-## xl kube setup
+## Setup with xl kube

-We can specifiy a minimal answer fil for `xl kube` that will provide a non-interactive setup:
+We can specify a minimal answer file for `xl kube` for a non-interactive setup:

 ```yaml instacli
 Temp file: